Using Tattoo Seals to Visit a Japanese Onsen

 What are tattoo seals?

 Tattoo seals are opaque, durable stickers that are designed to conceal your tattoos while you're in an onsen.
-They are intended to match your skin tone, although since they are primarily marketed to Japanese consumers the color range is limited to light and medium shades.
+They are intended to match your skin tone, although since they are primarily marketed to Japanese consumers the color range tends to be limited to light and medium shades.

 Tattoo seals come in a variety of shapes and sizes.
 Measure your tattoos (in centimeters) to figure out what size you need.